-Every child in the United States should receive immunizations (shots) in order to be protected from serious diseases.
+Every child in the United States should receive immunizations (vaccines) in order to be protected from serious diseases.
 Normally this is taken care of at regular well baby and child check-ups.
-If you do not have a doctor, this is a list of places where you can get the shots that are needed to protect your child from life- threatening diseases.
+If you do not have a doctor, this is a list of places where you can get the immunizations that are needed to protect your child from life-threatening diseases.
 If you do not have medical insurance, your child can receive immunizations that are required to attend public schools for no cost through your local public health department.

 - CHKD General Pediatric Medicine - 668-7189